Upinel/localhost.direct/README.md

 We now have two-tier cert bundle, for user want to have fully anonymous, please use General Cert Bundle.
 We also provide Cert Bundle by Request and Cert Bundle by Sponsorship, you can request it by email.

-### General Cert Bundle (fully Anonymous)
+### A. General Cert Bundle (fully Anonymous)
 > [!IMPORTANT]
 > > Using General Cert Bundle might have the risk of cert revocation again and again if any user misuses it.
 The General Cert might also have very low priority of maintenance and require user reports to re-issue. https://github.com/Upinel/localhost.direct/issues/18

 Download: https://aka.re/localhost
 **Password for General Cert Bundle file:**
 **IWillNotPutKeyFileInPublicAccessiblePlace.X1YKK**

-### Cert Bundle by Request (Free)
+### B. Cert Bundle by Request (Free)
 You may send a request to get@localhost.direct to obtain a certificate bundle that is only shared with limited users if you want to reduce the risk of being revoked due to other users’ bad behaviour (not 100%).
 The email must include the following information:
 ```